Indianapolis: Professional

 The Indianapolis Colts of the National Football League have been based in the city since relocating from Baltimore in 1984.
 The Colts' tenure in Indianapolis has produced 11 division championships, two conference titles, and two Super Bowl appearances.
 Pro Football Hall of Fame inductees Tony Dungy and Peyton Manning led the team to win Super Bowl XLI in 2007.
 Lucas Oil Stadium replaced the team's first home, the RCA Dome, in 2008.

 Founded in 1967, the Indiana Pacers began in the American Basketball Association (ABA), joining the National Basketball Association (NBA) when the leagues merged in 1976.
 Before joining the NBA, the Pacers won three ABA division titles and three ABA championships (1970, 1972, 1973), led by Naismith Basketball Hall of Fame inductees Mel Daniels, Roger Brown, and George McGinnis.
 Since the merger, the Pacers have made 10 appearances in the NBA Eastern Conference finals.
 In 2000, Hall of Fame inductees Larry Bird and Reggie Miller led the team to its first NBA Finals appearance.
 The team returned to the NBA Finals in 2025, led by Rick Carlisle and Tyrese Haliburton.

 Since their debut in 2000, the Indiana Fever of the Women's National Basketball Association (WNBA) have won three conference titles, made three appearances in the WNBA Finals, and won one championship.
 Hall of fame inductees Lin Dunn and Tamika Catchings led the Fever to their first championship title in 2012.
 The Fever and Pacers share Gainbridge Fieldhouse, which replaced Market Square Arena in 1999.

 The Indianapolis Indians are a Minor League Baseball team of the International League and the Triple-A affiliate of the Pittsburgh Pirates.
 Established in 1902, the Indians are among the oldest teams in Minor League Baseball.
 The Indians have won 26 division titles, 14 league titles, and seven championships, most recently in 2000.
 Victory Field replaced Bush Stadium as the team's home in 1996.

 Indy Eleven, a professional soccer team in the second-division USL Championship, play their home matches at Carroll Stadium.
 The Fishers Event Center in the suburb of Fishers is home to the Indy Fuel (a minor league ice hockey team in the ECHL), Indy Ignite (a member of the Pro Volleyball Federation), and Fishers Freight (a member of the Indoor Football League).
-The Noblesville Boom of the NBA G League will begin playing at The Arena at Innovation Mile in 2025.